-- A. Performing an incremental backup - B. Restoring files from backup - C. Back up and restore single and multiconfiguration users in an SSI environment - D. Scheduling image backups of Linux guests - E. Suspend and resume a guest as part of backup - Reviewing a disaster recovery backup - G. Reviewing data in the backup catalog for recovery
+- A. Performing an incremental backup - B. Restoring files from backup - C. Back up and restore single and multiconfiguration users in an SSI environment - D. Scheduling image backups of Linux guests - E. Suspend and resume a guest as part of backup - F. Pause and resume a long-running backup for system IPL - G. Reviewing a disaster recovery backup - H. Reviewing data in the backup catalog for recovery